fbraza/BrazLog/_pages/about.md

 He worked as an intern in [**Altran**](https://capgemini-engineering.com/be/en/) for a mission of 8 weeks focused on the development of a computer vision system for the Portuguese national electricity company.
 The he worked 5 months at [**Adaltas**](https://www.adaltas.com/en/) where he improved his skills in infrastructure with notably the deployment of Hadoop clusters.

 He likes working in the Python ecosystem.
 He has a focus on Data Engineering but likes to touch Data Analysis and Machine Learning.
-He loves programming languages and is attempting to work his way through Scala and Go ecosystems.
+He loves programming languages and is attempting to work his way through Scala, Ruby and JavaScript ecosystems.

 Contact
 --------